laminas/laminas-stratigility/doc/book/api.md

 ## FinalHandler

-`Zend\Stratigility\FinalHandler` is a default implementation of middleware to execute when the stack exhausts itself.
+`Laminas\Stratigility\FinalHandler` is a default implementation of middleware to execute when the stack exhausts itself.
 It expects three arguments when invoked: a request instance, a response instance, and an error condition (or `null` for no error).
 It returns a response.